Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 Symptoms

 In most cases, pulmonary edema develops rapidly and suddenly.
-This happens most often at night.
+Most often this happens at night.
 Experts attribute this to the horizontal position of a person during sleep.
 If there is a history of thromboembolism, edema can form at any time of the day.

 The most pronounced symptoms of this condition include: